 For Amar, Affordability is Personal

-Amar’s parents are immigrants and entrepreneurs.
-In the 90s they had incredible success, but when he was nine, his family lost everything, including their home.
+Amar’s parents are entrepreneurs.
+In the 90s they had incredible success, but when he was nine, their company went bankrupt.

-They moved seven times before he graduated high school and only found stability when they were taken in rent-free by a family friend.
+Their family moved seven times before he graduated high school, finding stability when they were taken in rent-free by a family friend.
 He knows that for struggling families every dollar makes a difference.

 For Amar, Youth are Non-Negotiable

 In his mid-20s Amar lost one of his closest loved ones to addiction.
-The loss was devastating for him and his family.
-So he went to work helping to build Roca into Maryland’s largest community-based gun violence and addiction prevention program.
+The loss was devastating for him and his family, and it inspired him to help build Roca into Maryland’s largest community-based gun violence and addiction prevention program.

 He worked hands on helping young people find housing, overcome substance abuse, resolve trauma, and find better paths.